anyaevostinar/anyaevostinar.github.io/classes/257-s25/lab-psycopg2.md

 4. Try running your `app.py` and see if it is able to connect to your database!

-5. If that works, great job, you're done with the [individual deliverable](project-4-ind)!
-Back on your local setup, add the correct tag and push it.
+5. If that works, great job, you're almost done with your [individual deliverable](project-3-ind)!
+(You might need to do some additional style fixes still.)

 Once you finish with the individual deliverable, start thinking about the changes to your team project that will be needed to connect your Flask app to your new database.